Ampreee/diabetes_check/README.md

     ```bash
     uvicorn src.api:app --reload
     ```
-   If using backend then change endpoint chatbot.py where it's written http://backend:8000/ to http://localhost:8000/
+   If not using docker and using running app and backend then change endpoint chatbot.py where it's written http://backend:8000/ to http://localhost:8000/

    Or use Docker:
     ```bash